sergant210/Middlewares/README.md

     }
 }
 ```
-In most cases you can refuse to use usual MODX plugins.
+So in most cases you can refuse to use usual MODX plugins.

 #### Example files
 You can find a middleware file in the *core/middlewares* directory and a listener file in the *core/listeners* directory.
 The middleware is ready for use right after installation.